-Theory & Practical combine for Success
+Theory & Practical knowledge combine for Success

 My formal gardening education started with the Royal Horticultural Society’s General Certificate many years ago and I continued to study plants and garden design.
 From 2010-12 I passed the two RHS Level 3 Theory Certificates and qualified as an adult education tutor.
-Whether in a formal classroom or in a one-to-one conversation in your garden I combine horticultural science with practical experience to explain the Why as well as the How of gardening.
+Whether in a formal classroom, a village hall talk or in a one-to-one conversation in your garden I combine horticultural science with practical experience to explain the Why as well as the How of gardening.
 You will not be ‘swamped by science’ but you will learn the key principles that turn frustration into success and enable you to go on gardening long after the session is over.

 I make gardening advice visits in person across West Kent and into Sussex and Surrey and offer support for gardeners further afield via telephone, email. photos and internet services such as Skype.
 In Spring 2017 I launched a series of online video gardening topics based on my most popular talks called the ‘Box of Tricks’.

 Alongside advising and teaching, I write the monthly gardening column in a local West Kent magazine, The Town Crier, and was the Gardening Guru for the Woolly Green Gardeners blog for three years answering Twitter questions on the weekly gardening hour #WoolliesAskAlison.